eluttner/ai-infra/instructions.md

 ### TERRAFORM

-- Add all info to readme.md to do the inital setup and configure aws in a brand new account
+- Add all info to readme.md to do the initial setup and configure aws in a brand new account

 - global configuration to include shared resources like Route53 hosted zones

-- Manage terraform state & lock with s3 and dynamoBD for each ENVIRONMENT
+- Manage terraform state & lock with s3 and DynamoDB for each ENVIRONMENT

+#### Terraform Versions
+- Required Terraform version: ~> 1.5.0
+- Required AWS Provider version: ~> 5.0

+#### Security Considerations
+- VPC will be created without security groups (containers will handle their own security)
+- OIDC authentication eliminates need for long-lived credentials
+- State files are encrypted at rest in S3
+- Separate Terraform states for VPC and application infrastructure

 ### VPC
 - module for VPC configuration since each environment